Bira/octopus-carnival/_drafts/wir-mm-4e-lizardfolk.md

   of the pets lizardfolk keep.

 - Level 6: 1 mystic, 2 bruisers, 1 darter, 2 hunters.
 Either a serious hunting
-  party or the mystic's bodyguard.
+  party or the mystic's personal guard.

-While the MV stat blocks are almost always better, particularly the ones for mystics and bruisers, I'm 100% behind the MM's non-xenophobic lore.
+Mechanics-wise the MV stat blocks are almost always better, particularly the ones for mystics and bruisers.
+However, I'm 100% behind the MM's non-xenophobic lore.
 Neutral lizardfolk who might trade and talk with you are a much better addition to a setting than yet another Angry Humanoid.